dazinator/NetPack/README.md

 ### What problem does it solve?

-When developing an ASP.NET Core application, you often have content files in your project like:-
+NetPack is a very easy to use library, that performs file processing for your asp.net core application at runtime.
+NetPack can watch files, and re-process them when they change.
+NetPack currently has processors for:

-- Typescript
+- [x] Typescript Compilation
-- Javascript
-- Css
-- Sass
-- Less

-`NetPack` allows you to:

-1. Define your pre-processing requirements using a C# fluent API.
+- [x] Combining multiple Javascript files into a single sjavascript file, with source map.
+- [x] Optimising a set of AMD javascript files, into a bundle, using the rjs optimiser.

+`NetPack` is easy.
+NetPack will:

+1. Use C# fluent API to setup your file pre-processing needs in `startup.cs`
-2. Pre-process any files that are visible to your ASP.NET Core application (via an IFileProvider), at runtime.
+2. Pre-process any files that are accessbile to your ASP.NET Core application at runtime.
-2. Can `Watch` for changes to any of those files, and re-processes the pipeline when files change.
+3 `Watch` for changes to any of those files, and re-processes when they change.
 This enables you to edit a source file (e.g Typescript) whilst your application is running, and then refresh your browser and see the updated javascript file from the pipeline.
-3. Works with the `IFileProvider` abtsraction - so files to be processed by a pipeline do not have to live on the physical disk
+4. Works with the `IFileProvider` abtsraction - so files to be processed by a pipeline do not have to live on the physical disk
    (can be embedded files etc)

-`NetPack` performs all pre-processing in memory, and it then it allows the outputs (the processed files - also still in memory) to be served up by your ASP.NET Core application by integrating with the `StaticFiles` middleware.
+`NetPack` performs all pre-processing in memory.
+It allows generated files to be served up to the browser by integrating it's own InMemory FileProvider with your applications IHostingEnvironment.WebRootFileProvider.

+All generated files, are held in memory, and accessible by your applications IHotingEnvironment.WebRootFileProvider.
+This means all of the standard asp.net mvc TagHelpers will resolve any generated scripts that NetPack produces..

 # NetPack is different from Gulp / WebPack / Grunt etc etc